 WorldPeacefull Empowerment Training

 The training is available to all States across Australia and internationally.
-The Worldpeacefull Empowerment sessions will be tailored to the work and safety guidance material of each State.
+The Worldpeacefull Empowerment sessions will be tailored to the work, health and safety guidance material of each State.

 Please watch the introductory video featuring Susan Carew, the Principal of Worldpeacefull Empowerment (WE) training, speaking about the range of issues with workplace bullying and why it is important for management to undertake research and training to address this significant problem.